flare-lang/flare-lang.github.io/language-reference.md

 };
 ```

-A failed match in a `let` statement will result in a panic, as will a failed
+A failed match in a `let` or `use` statement will result in a panic, as will a
-match in the `for` and `use` expressions.
-A `match` expression will only panic
+failed match in the `for` expression.
+A `match` expression will only panic if no
-if no cases match and there is no fallback case.
+cases match and there is no fallback case.

 Patterns allow recursively destructuring arbitrarily complex values and data
 structures.